 If you experience excessive bleeding or oozing at the site of the procedure, see your doctor right away.
 You could have an infection.
 The earlier the infection is treated, the less likely it will spread to the bloodstream and cause further complications.

 Scarring is a rare but certainly undesirable side effect of a dimpleplasty.
 There’s also a chance that you won’t like the results once they’re done.
 It’s difficult to reverse the effects of this type of surgery, however.

 As with other types of plastic surgery, dimpleplasty can carry both short-term and long-term risks.
 Overall though, the risks are rare.
-Most people who have the surgery have a positive experience, according to the Indian Journal of Plastic Surgery.
+Most people who have the surgery have a positive experience, according to the

 Before opting for this type of surgery, you’ll need to accept that the outcome is permanent, whether you like the results or not.
 This seemingly simple surgery still requires a lot of thoughtful consideration before you choose to do it.